mvparker810/digit-recognition/README.md

 ### Where to Get MNIST Data
 The MNIST dataset in CSV format can be downloaded from various sources online.
 Each row should contain one digit sample with 785 values total (1 label + 784 pixels).
 The training set typically contains 60,000 samples and the test set contains 10,000 samples.

-## Menu Options

-1. **New Network** - Create a new neural network
-   - Input layer: 784 neurons (fixed, 28x28 image)
-   - Hidden layers: customizable (recommended: 2 layers of 128, 64 neurons)
-   - Output layer: 10 neurons (fixed, digits 0-9)
-   - Recommended epochs: 10-20
-   - Recommended learning rate: 0.1
-   - Recommended batch size: 32

-2. **Load Network** - Load a previously saved model from the `models` folder

-3. **Train Network** - Train the current network on MNIST training data
-   - Displays progress bar during training
-   - Auto-saves model after training

-4. **Test Network** - Evaluate accuracy on MNIST test set

-5. **Test Random Sample** - View a random example from the test set
-   - Shows ASCII visualization of the digit
-   - Displays prediction vs actual label
-   - Shows confidence scores for all digits
-   - Option to reload and test the same image again

-6. **Make Prediction** - Predict a digit from a BMP image
-   - Reads from an image in the project root
-   - Auto-resizes to 28x28 pixels for processing
-   - Shows ASCII visualization of what the network sees
-   - Displays confidence scores for all digits

-7. **Save Network** - Manually save the current model to the `models` folder

-8. **Exit** - Quit the application

 ## Creating Test Images

 To test with custom images: